victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 Given the definitions of these features, it's worthwhile to examine how each of them relate to one another.
 The heatmap indicates indicates 2 significant cross-correlations:
 - Acousticness vs. Energy (-0.48).
 The higher the acousticness, the lower the energy.
 - Danceability vs. Valence (0.43).
 The more danceable a track is, the higher valence/happier it tends to be.
 Another reasonable interpretation is that songs that happen to fall under a certain value of a feature, say acousticness, just happens to have low measured energies.
-This is our null hypothesis.
+This is the null hypothesis.
 The alternative hypothesis is that the change of value of one feature causes another.
 It's reasonable to say to conclude that the happiness of a song (high valence) is the reason why a song is danceable.
 Given these two hypotheses, it was found that the p-values for these two relationships were < 0.001, thus we can accept the alternative hypothesis.

 ### Boxplots of Audio Features
 One way to neatly see the distribution of audio features is through boxplots.
-Here, I looked at the 6 most prevalent genres: Electronic, Folk, Hip-Hop, Metal, Pop, and Rock and how each genre's distribution differs.
+Plotted below are the 6 most prevalent genres: Electronic, Folk, Hip-Hop, Metal, Pop, and Rock and how each genre's distribution differs.

 ![Boxplots of Feature Distribution By Genre](https://raw.githubusercontent.com/victoreram/Springboard-Data-Science/master/GenreClustering/Report/genre_feature_boxplots.png)
 #### Remarks